The Scoop on our Face Masks

 An added bonus?
 For every single mask you buy, we will donate a mask to an essential worker.

-***In no way are we guaranteeing that use of our masks will prevent wearer from contracting COVID-19 or any other viruses.
-Nor are we touting the effectiveness of our masks in lieu of surgical masks and N95 masks for professionals.
-Based on feedback from our contacts supporting essential workers, we will continually improve our masks being supplied to professionals in order to make sure that they are receiving the protection they need.
+***We do not guarantee that use of our masks will prevent wearer from contracting COVID-19 or any other viruses.
+N95 masks are recommended for professionals as they filter at least 95% of particles that measure 0.3 microns.
+Based on feedback from our contacts supporting essential workers, we will continually update our masks if improvements are found.

-***In no way are we suggesting that using the mask is any replacement for social distancing or staying home.
-But when you need to leave the house to go grocery shopping, or to walk the dog, or to take a quick break from quarantine, masks are recommended.
+***Wearing a mask is not a replacement for social distancing or staying home.
+But when you need to leave the house to go grocery shopping, or to walk the dog, masks are recommended.
 It’s best for those with compromised lung capacity to protect themselves by staying home, and away from any potential risks.